GetMeoutt/linux_assignment1/README.md

 - sudo : accept a sudo rules string( in this example is everyone can use without password)
 - ssh-authorized-keys: a public key, for user to be able to connect to the droplet with private key
-Packages: package is an archive with software file, configuration files and dependencies in the example it download the following package
+Packages: package is an archive with software file, configuration files and dependencies in the example it downloads the following packages
   - ripgrep, search tool
   - rsync, file copy tool which can copy from to/from remote host
   - neovim, file editor tool that is a fork from vim (better performance)